pikulet/tcptrace/README.md

-# tcptrace
+# :flags: tcptrace :flags:

 ![Example use (after compile)](example.png)

-Run with root permissions (`sudo`) because raw sockets are created.
+Run with root permissions (`sudo`) because I used raw sockets in this program.

-Not all sites can successfully be traced due to firewall permissions and TCP RSTs.
+Note that not all sites can successfully be traced due to firewall permissions and TCP RSTs.

-## How it works
+## :dolphin: How it works

 The TCP traceroute mechanism is very similar to normal ping traceroute.
 I used socket errors to detect different types of packets.